blueluna/ieee802154-sniffer/README.md

 # IEEE 802.15.4 Sniffer

 A work in progress IEEE 802.15.4 sniffer.

+## ESP32-C6 firmware

+A firmware for the ESP32-C6 can be found in `esp-fw`.

 ## micro:bit v2 firmware